 Performing Rights Organization (PRO)

-A PRO is a Performing Rights Organization, whose business for songwriters, composers and publishers includes collecting their performance royalties.
+A PRO is a Performing Rights Organization that collects performance royalties for songwriters, composers, and publishers.
 By law, PROs must send 50 percent of the total performance royalties to the songwriter's and composer's designated home addresses.
-The other 50 percent is the “publisher’s share,” and different PROs treat the publisher’s share in different ways.
+The other 50 percent is the publisher’s share, and PROs may treat the publisher’s share differently.

 ISWC Code